earthly/website/blog/_posts/2021-01-26-monorepo-vs-polyrepo.md

 Each `lib` and each `app` would contain various other sub-directories to house the source code itself, depending on the language it is written in.
 You get the idea.

-In **polyrepo layout** (sometimes also called **multirepo layout**), on the other hand, the code is spread across... well multiple repositories.
+In **polyrepo layout** (sometimes also called **multi-repo layout**), on the other hand, the code is spread across... well multiple repositories.
 The degree to which the separation between logical pieces of code can vary from language to language and from style to style. [^1]

 Here's an example possible structure.